Shingles (Herpes Zoster)

 - The prognosis for shingles is generally favorable, though some individuals can experience complications.
 The most common complication is postherpetic neuralgia, which is persistent nerve pain after the rash disappears.

 - There is a vaccine available to help prevent shingles for certain individuals.

 What is shingles?
 What does shingles look like?

 Shingles is a disease characterized by a painful, blistering skin rash that affects one side of the body, typically the face or torso.
 This condition may also be referred to as herpes zoster, or simply zoster.
 There are approximately 1 million estimated cases per year in the U.S., with almost one out of every three people developing shingles at some point in their lifetime.
 Though most people who develop shingles will only have a single episode, there are some who develop recurrent cases of shingles.
 Shingles is more common in older individuals and in those with weakened immune systems.

 The characteristic rash of shingles typically appears after an initial period of burning, tingling, itching, or stinging in the affected area.
-After a few days, the rash then appears in a stripe or band-like pattern along a nerve path called a dermatome, affecting only one side of the body without crossing the midline.
+After a few days, the rash then appears in a stripe or band-like pattern along a nerve path called a dermatome, affecting only one side of the body without crossing the midline (to the other side).
 The rash erupts as clusters of small red patches that develop into blisters, which may appear similar to chickenpox.
 The blisters then break open and slowly begin to dry and eventually crust over.

 Next: What causes shingles?